sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 #### Graphite
 Make sure to edit your *storage-schemas.conf* to match your metrics and how long time you want to keep them.
 See [Graphite setup in production]({{site.baseurl}}/documentation/sitespeed.io/performance-dashboard/#setup-important).

-#### S3
+#### S3 and GCS
-When you create your buckets at S3, you can configure how long time it will keep your data (HTML/screenshots/videos).
+When you create your buckets at S3 or GCS, you can configure how long time it will keep your data (HTML/screenshots/videos).
 Make it match how long time you keep your metrics in Graphite or how long back in time you think you need it.
 Usually that is shorter than you think :) When you find an regression (hopefully within an hour or at least day) you want to compare that data with what it looked like before.
-Storing things at S3 for 2 weeks should be ok, but you choose yourself.
+Storing things in the bucket for 2 weeks should be ok, but you choose yourself.

 ## Alerting